About this building

 How much does this organisation pay for its energy?

-Prices come from the latest energy bills for Department for Culture, Media and Sports, which are noted below in the Notes section.
+Prices come from the latest energy bills for Tate, which are noted below in the Notes section.
 These are of course subject to change, and will be updated by the organisations themselves as tariffs are revised.

-Carbon conversion factors of grid electricity and gas are based on Defra’s 2011 guidance.
-The factors in use are 0.18360 per kWh for gas and 0.52462 per kWh for electricity.
+Carbon conversion factors of grid electricity are based on the carbon factors from Tate's energy utility provider.
+The factors in use are 0.48234 per kWh for electricity.